ninelabs/ninelabs.com/docs/msa.md

 These terms will apply to the relationship between us (NoveLaboratori, LLC d/b/a Nine Labs) and you, the above-identified client:

-1. *Professional Services:* We will perform all actions that, according to our reasonable judgment, are necessary for us to complete the projects set forth in this agreement and any other subsequently executed Statement of Work.
+1. *Professional Services:* We will perform all actions that, according to our reasonable judgment, are necessary for us to complete the projects set forth in this agreement and any other subsequently executed Proposal or Statement of Work.
 1. *Deposit:* You will pay us a deposit of $____________________, which will be applied toward our fees and expenses under this agreement.
-1. *Fees:* For project based engagements you will be invoiced for all fees as outlined in each respective project’s proposal.
+1. *Fees:* For project based engagements you will be invoiced for all fees as outlined in each respective project’s Proposal or Statement of Work.
 For retainer engagements you will be invoiced at the beginning of each calendar month for the services to be provided in that month (pay in advance).
   1. *Travel:* You will be charged a flat fee of $300 per day per staff member – in addition to regular charges – for each day or part thereof that we, upon your request, are traveling to and from or working from a location that is more than 50 miles away from our office.
 1. *Expenses:* Other than travel costs, we will be responsible for all of our out-of-pocket expenses (e.g., supplies, administrative costs, etc.) associated with our providing our services under this agreement.
 You will be invoiced for all out-of-pocket expenses associated with our travel to and from locations away from our office.
 1. *Invoices:* We will invoice you when our fees become due and payable.
 You will be charged interest at the rate of 11⁄2% per month for any balance that remains unpaid for more than 30 days beyond the date of our invoice, to the extent that the law allows.
 We reserve the right to postpone or defer additional services or to discontinue our work if our fees are not paid within 15 days of the date of our invoice.